apache/druid/docs/content/querying/groupbyquery.md

 inner query's results stream with off-heap fact map and on-heap string dictionary that can spill to disk.
 Both strategy perform the outer query on the broker in a single-threaded fashion.

-Currently, concurrent execution of multiple deeply nested groupBys (there are two or more groupBy layers beyond the first one) can potentially lead to invalid results.
-Note that groupBys require a separate merge buffer on the broker for each layer beyond the first layer of the groupBy.
-The merge buffer storing the inner groupBy result should be held until the outer groupBy is completed, but this is currently not guaranteed.
-At this time, we recommend that you avoid too many concurrent execution of deeply nested groupBys with the v2 strategy.

 #### Server configuration

 When using the "v1" strategy, the following runtime properties apply: